reaktoro/reaktoro-jupyter-book/installation/installation-using-conda.md

 [Miniconda](https://conda.io/miniconda.html).
 We recommend the installation of Miniconda, unless you already have Anaconda installed or you think you need thousands of software packages that ship with it!
-Miniconda is just a tiny subset of Anaconda containing only our needed `conda` application and its dependencies.
+Miniconda is just a tiny a subset of Anaconda containing only our needed `conda` application and its dependencies.

 Download the appropriate [Miniconda